arkatebi/OpenWorld-problem/README.md

-The first part is the string (lowercase): uniprot_sprot.dat. and the second part is a string in the format yyyy_mm where yyyy is a FOUR digit year and mm is a two digit month.
+The first part is the string (lowercase): uniprot_sprot.dat. and the second part is a string in the format yyyy_mm where yyyy is a FOUR digit year and mm is a TWO digit month.
 Also, the program will not accept any year before 2010.
 ```
 Successful run of this program will create an output file: sprot_genes.stat.1